kenxjy/WEB322-assignment4/README.md

 This page allows you to edit and update the employee's information.

 *Please note that these queries cannot be chained together.*

-This webapp was uploaded to heroku and can be viewed here: [https://serene-sands-79834.herokuapp.com/](https://serene-sands-79834.herokuapp.com/)

 *My intention with uploading school assignments on GitHub is merely to build a portfolio of my work.* **_Please do not plagiarize._**